Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 ### How to Push files from local repository to the Cloud repository

 Git synchronizes commits on local branches to branches in remote repositories using a "push" operation.
 The “-u” argument ensures that the branch “master” in the remote repository “origin” is tracked by the local branch “master”.
-This, in turn, permits one to more easily synchronize modifications made to the branch “master” on origin, to the local branch “master”.
+This, in turn, permits one to more easily synchronize modifications made to the branch “master” on origin, to the local branch, which in this case is called “master”.

 * **$ git push -u origin master**